OlympusDAO/olympus-docs/docs/for-agents/03_mcp/00_introduction.md

 ## How it works

 - **Transport:** standard MCP Streamable HTTP at `/mcp`.
 - **Access:** read-only and authless.
-The server never holds keys, signs, or sends transactions; it only reads and reports.
+The server never signs or sends transactions; it only reads and reports.
+It holds its own shared, read-only upstream API keys, which you can override per request with [your own](./08_bring-your-own-keys.md).
 - **Source of truth:** on-chain state first, with indexers, market data, governance, and documentation as navigation layers.
 Tools report which source they used and how fresh it is, so you can verify any claim.

 For deeper background on what counts as the Olympus protocol surface and how to reason about live state, see [For Agents: Start Here](../00_start-here.md).